Why Exterior Flashing Develops Leaks

 Incorrect Layering Order

-Flashing must follow a “shingle-style” layering system, where each upper component overlaps the lower one.
-If this sequence is reversed, water can be directed behind the flashing instead of over it.
+Flashing must follow a shingle-style sequence: upper layers overlap lower layers so water drains outward.
+If that sequence is reversed, water can be directed behind the flashing instead of over it.

 Common layering mistakes include: